eric-bach/task-genie/README.md

 ### Limitations

-⚠️ API Gateway has trouble serializing JSON that includes single quotes (').
-As such all outputs are sanitized to remove single quotes (') for now. ⚠️

 ⚠️ When a work item is updated, Azure DevOps Service Hooks can only be configured to trigger when one or any fields are updated.
 Meaning we have 3 Service Hooks, each for Title, Description, and AC; so if you update all 3 fields at the same time, it will trigger Task Genie 3x, resulting in 3x the tasks being generated.
-We cannot set this Service Hook to "any fields" as this will create a circular loop whenever the user story is updated by Task Genie. ⚠️
+We cannot set this Service Hook to "any fields" as this will create a circular loop whenever the user story is updated by Task Genie.

+A possible solution is to create a new field (boolean) in our User Story template that needs to be set when updating a user story to trigger Task Genie.
+That way, we only have one Azure DevOps Service Hook for user story updates.
+Task Genie will always reset this field after it updates the user story.
+This will just be one more manual step we need to remember to do when updating a user story.
+⚠️

 #### Revert to well-known version